Updated on July 9th, 2020

 There may not be enough rooms for people who need them…

-In USVI, there were also a high number of employees staying to either work for the insurance companies, or to help with the repairs to the islands.
+In US Virgin Islands, there were also a high number of employees staying to either work for the insurance companies, or to help with the repairs to the islands.
 With the big hotels closed, they were staying in apartments & condos in the area which again limited the rooms available for tourists.
 I took part in the STIR regatta, which was 50% smaller than usual as there were so few rooms for competitors on the island.
-You can read all about my experience in the Regatta here, or see what it was like in my Video Diary.

 3. Make sure you have plenty of cash